-Line 13.
+Line 14.
 Other Deductions from Federal Adjusted Gross Income.
 Enter the total amount of the following other deductions.
 Make sure you attach an explanation or schedule of the item(s) to Form D-400.

-- (1) The gain from the sale or disposition of North Carolina obligations issued before July 1, 1995, is deducted from adjusted gross income if the law under which the obligations were issued specifically exempts the gain. - (2) The amount by which your basis of property for State purposes exceeds your basis of property for federal purposes must be deducted from your adjusted gross income in the year that you dispose of the property. - (3) Income that meets both of the following requirements: - a.
+- (1) The gain from the sale or disposition of North Carolina obligations issued before July 1, 1995, is deducted from adjusted gross income if the law under which the obligations were issued specifically exempts the gain. - (2) The amount by which your basis of property for state purposes exceeds your basis of property for federal purposes must be deducted from your adjusted gross income in the year that you dispose of the property. - (3) Income that meets both of the following requirements: - a.
 Is earned or received by an enrolled member of any federally recognized Indian tribe. - b.
 Is derived from activities on any federally recognized Indian reservation while the member resides on the reservation.
-Income from intangibles having a situs on the reservation and retirement income associated with activities on the reservation are considered income derived from activities on the reservation. - (4) The amount by which the deduction for an ordinary and necessary business expense was required to be reduced or was not allowed under the Internal Revenue Code because you claimed a federal tax credit in lieu of a deduction. - (5) In the event of an actual or deemed transfer of an asset occurring on or after January 1, 2013, wherein the tax basis of the asset carries over from the transferor to the transferee for federal income tax purposes, the transferee must add any remaining bonus depreciation deductions allowed to the basis of the transferred asset and depreciate the adjusted basis over any remaining life of the asset.
+Income from intangibles having a situs on the reservation and retirement income associated with activities on the reservation are considered income derived from activities on the reservation. - (4) The amount by which the deduction for an ordinary and necessary business expense was required to be reduced or was not allowed under the Code because you claimed a federal tax credit in lieu of a deduction. - (5) In the event of an actual or deemed transfer of an asset occurring on or after January 1, 2013, wherein the tax basis of the asset carries over from the transferor to the transferee for federal income tax purposes, the transferee must add any remaining bonus depreciation deductions allowed to the basis of the transferred asset and depreciate the adjusted basis over any remaining life of the asset.
 The transferor is not allowed any future bonus depreciation deductions.
 (For more information, see G.S.
-105-153.6(e) and (f), as well as the Department's website.) - (6) The amount of cancellation of indebtedness (COD) included in federal adjusted gross income that was previously deferred under section 108(i) (1) of the Internal Revenue Code in tax years 2009 or 2010.
-Note: N.C. did not conform to the federal provision that allowed certain taxpayers to elect to defer the reporting of income from the cancellation of indebtedness (COD) in tax years 2009 or 2010 and instead report the income ratably over a five-year period beginning in 2014. - (7) You may deduct the amount deposited during the taxable year to a personal education savings account ("PESA") under Article 39A of Chapter 115C of the General Statues to the extent the deposit was included federal adjusted gross income. - (8) You may deduct the amount paid from the State Emergency Response and Disaster Relief Reserve Fund for hurricane relief assistance to the extent this amount is included in federal adjusted gross income.
-This amount does not include amounts paid to you from the State Emergency Response and Disaster Relief Fund for goods or services provided by you. - (9) You may deduct a gain included in federal adjusted gross income under IRC section 1400Z-2 to the extent the same amount was included in the calculation of N.C. taxable income for tax year 2017.
+105-153.6(e) and (f), as well as the Department's website.) - (6) The amount deposited during the taxable year to a personal education savings account ("PESA") under Article 41 of Chapter 115C of the General Statues to the extent the deposit was included federal adjusted gross income.

+- (7) The amount paid from the State Emergency Response and Disaster Relief Reserve Fund for hurricane relief assistance to the extent this amount is included in federal adjusted gross income.
+This amount does not include amounts paid to you from the State Emergency Response and Disaster Relief Fund for goods or services provided by you. - (8) The amount received as an economic incentive pursuant to G.S.
+143B-437.012 or Part 2G or Part 2H of Article 10 of G.S.
+143B to the extent this amount is included in federal adjusted gross income.

-Line 14.
+Line 15.
 Total Deductions.
-Add Lines 7 through 10, 11f, 12f, and 13.
-Enter the total on Line 14 and on Form D-400, Line 9.
-Important: If you complete Part B, you must attach Form D-400 Schedule S to Form D-400.
+Add Lines 7 through 10, 11f, 12f, 13, and 14.
+Enter the total on Line 15 and on Form D-400, Line 9.
+Important: If you enter an amount on Line 15, you must attach Form D-400 Schedule S to Form D-400.
 If you do not attach Form D-400 Schedule S to Form D-400, the Department may not be able to process your return.

 Part C. N.C.
 Standard Deduction or N.C.
-Itemized Deductions (If you choose to claim North Carolina itemized deductions, complete Lines 15 through 23.)
+Itemized Deductions (If you choose to claim North Carolina itemized deductions, complete Lines 16 through 24.)